The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 Misconception 1: The Queen's Gambit Is a Risky Sacrifice

 After 2.c4, Black cannot keep the extra pawn without positional damage.
 In the Accepted, White regains c4 with Bxc4 and leads in development.
-Attempts to hold with ...b5 and ...a6 often fall to Qa4+, a4, or simple pressure on the a- and c-files.
+Attempts to hold with ...b5 and ...a6 often fall to Qa4+, a4, or pressure on the a- and c-files.

 Misconception 2: Only One Main Line Exists